Chicago Cubs: 5 Players Stepping Up Big in Clutch Playoff-Race Pressure

 LF Kyle Schwarber

-Bryant's second-half soaring is well and good, but no Cubs hitter has risen higher than Kyle Schwarber.
+Bryant's second-half soaring is all well and good, but no Cubs hitter has risen higher than Kyle Schwarber.

 After looking borderline lost for much of the season and hitting a paltry .178 in the first half, Schwarber has boasted a 1.038 OPS with five home runs in September.